-The Report of the Board on Electricity Distributors' Deferral and Variance Account Review Initiative (EDDVAR) provides that under the Price Cap IR or the Annual IR Index, the distributor's Group 1 audited account balances will be reviewed and disposed if the pre-set disposition threshold of \$0.001 per kWh (debit or credit) is exceeded.
+The Report of the Board on Electricity Distributors' Deferral and Variance Account Review Initiative (EDDVAR) provides that under the Price Cap IR or the Annual IR Index, the distributor's Group 1 account balances will be reviewed and disposed if the pre-set disposition threshold of \$0.001 per kWh (debit or credit) is exceeded.
 The onus is on the distributor to justify why any account balance over the threshold should not be disposed.
 Consistent with a letter from the OEB issued July 25, 2014, distributors may elect to dispose of Group 1 account balances below the threshold.
 Distributors should assess the practicality of disposing what may be small balances for one or more classes; for further guidance on considerations relevant to rate riders, see Appendix A.

-In their application, distributors must include Group 1 balances as of December 31, 2020, to determine if the threshold has been exceeded.
+In its application, a distributor must include Group 1 balances as of December 31, 2021, to determine if the threshold has been exceeded.
 The continuity schedule, found on Tab 3 of the Rate Generator model, must be completed as part of the application.

-Group 1 consists of the following from the Uniform System of Accounts (USoA):
+Group 1 accounts consist of the following, from the Uniform System of Accounts (USoA) contained in the Accounting Procedures Handbook (APH) for Electricity Distributors:

-- 1550 Low Voltage Account
+- 1550 Low Voltage Variance

 - 1551 Smart Metering Entity Charge Variance

-- 1580 RSVA Wholesale Market Service Charge Account
+- 1580 RSVA Wholesale Market Service Charges

 - 1580 Variance WMS, Sub-Account CBR Class A

 - 1580 Variance WMS, Sub-Account CBR Class B

-- 1584 RSVA Retail Transmission Network Charges Account
+- 1584 RSVA Retail Transmission Network Charges

-- 1586 RSVA Retail Transmission Connection Charge Account

-- 1588 RSVA Power Account

-- 1589 RSVA Global Adjustment Account

-- 1595 Disposition and Recovery/Refund of Regulatory Balances Account